achiq7/IT-360-Group-Project---The-architects/README.md

 # Table of Contents
 - About
 - Features
-- Setup instructions
+- Setup Instructions
-- Installation
+- Requirements
-- Contributing
+- Contributions
-- Video link
+- Video Link

 # About
 We created a Forensics Timeline Builder tool that can be used to help accelerate investigations.
 Our tool will take a text/csv file, organize the contents chronologically, and give a written report of the logs.
 This is a quick alternative to manually organizing data.